 Higher similarity in the abstract, introduction, materials and methods, and discussion and conclusion sections indicates that the manuscript may contain plagiarized text.
 Authors can easily explain these parts of the manuscript in many ways.
 However, technical terms and sometimes standard procedures cannot be rephrased; therefore Editors must review these sections carefully before making a decision.

 Published manuscripts which are found to contain plagiarized text are retracted from the journal website after careful investigation and approval by the Editor-in-Chief of the journal.
 A ‘Retraction Note’ as well as a link to the original article is published on the electronic version of the plagiarized manuscript and an addendum with retraction notification in the journal concerned.

 The publication fee details for each article published in the journal are given below:

-The publication fee for each published Letter article submitted is US $600.
+The publication fee for each published Letter article/short communication submitted is US $600.

 The publication fee for each published Research article is US $800.

 The publication fee for each published Mini Review article is US $600.